dqmis/dl2/blog/blogpost.md

 </p>
 <br/>

 The Logic-LM framework uses a different approach called Logic Programming (LP) prompting, which divides the process into smaller steps.
-It proposes, instead, to burden the LLM with just grasping the problem and finding a logical representation of the problem.
+It proposes to burden the LLM with just grasping the problem and finding a logical representation of the problem.

-NOTE: I don't know if it's just me, but I find the sentence 'it proposes ...' hard to understand, especially with the words 'burden' and 'grasping'

 1. **Logic problem -> LLM -> Logic program**: This step involves identifying the relevant entities, facts, and rules within the problem statement, effectively translating human-readable text into a structured logical representation.
-We will give an example of such a representation soon.
-We will call this **Logic Programming (LP) prompting**.
+We will give an example of such a representation in section 2.1.
 This step also involves in-context learning, where a few examples of such transformations into the proper syntax are prepended to the prompt.

-TODO: maybe instead of 'soon', 'in section ...'
-NOTE: now it sounds like only step 1 is LP prompting

 2. **Logic program -> Logic program solver**: Doing inference with this representation is not done with the LLM but with a symbolic solver that encodes our best theories of correct and efficient formal reasoning.
-If something went wrong at the previous step and the logic program can not be parsed by the solver, then as a 'backup' a random answer could be given or it could fall back on the baseline, direct prompting approach.
+If something went wrong in the previous step and the logic program cannot be parsed by the solver, then as a 'backup' a random answer could be given or it could fall back on the baseline, direct prompting approach.

 3. **Logic program solver -> Answer**: In the final stage, a final answer is decided.
-In our experiments this follows straightforward from the solver because we can let it generate logic programs that lead to a choice between the option.
-In the case of more open ended problems one could use a LLM to extract a legible answer from the output of logic program solver instead.
+In our experiments, this follows straightforwardly from the solver because we can let it generate logic programs that lead to a choice between the options.
+In the case of more open-ended problems, one could use a LLM to extract a legible answer from the output of the logic program solver instead.

-### 2.1 Logic programs
+### 1.2 Logic programs

-If you are deeply familiar with logic programming you may skip this section, because what follows is a quick introduction of refresher.
+If you are deeply familiar with logic programming you may skip this section, because what follows is a quick introduction or refresher.
 Logic programming is a programming paradigm that is particularly well-suited for tasks involving symbolic reasoning and knowledge representation.
 It is fundamentally different from imperative programming in that it expresses computation through logical declarations and relationships rather than explicit control flow.
 In logic programming, problems are formulated as a set of logical statements, often in the form of predicates, which describe facts and rules about problems within a given domain.
 The most well-known logic programming language is Prolog.
 In Prolog, computation is driven by the engine's attempt to satisfy queries by systematically searching for and applying rules and facts.
 The declarative nature of logic programming often leads to more concise, flexible, and understandable code, as it allows programmers to focus on “what” needs to be achieved rather than “how” to achieve it.
 For example, below you can see a simple program that seeks to find which of the given birds can fly:

 ```prolog
 % First, we define the facts about the birds, where object is a type of bird and each bird has a name.